Next: Probability of observables versus

 and practical problems.

-should have the meaning of random variables.
+and and should have the meaning of random variables. should have the meaning of random variables.

 - In the case of systematic effects,